The City of Port Angeles is currently developing safety improvements for the Lincoln Street (US 101) corridor from 1st Street to 8th Street.

 Intersection upgrades at 3rd Street and Lincoln

-Dedicated bike lanes or a bike "sharrow" lane (shared bike and vehicle lane) from 1st Street to 8th Street
+Dedicated bike lanes and a bike "sharrow" lane (shared bike and vehicle lane) from 1st Street to 8th Street

 ADA accessible pedestrian curb ramp upgrades